 Royal Gorge Bridge and Park

-From Manitou Springs, consider making a stop a bit off course of the planned route for your Denver to Albuquerque drive, but absolutely worth it for adrenaline junkies!
+From Manitou Springs, consider making a stop a bit off course of the planned route but absolutely worth it for adrenaline junkies!
 About an hour and fifteen minutes from Manitou Springs down the CO-115 South, you’ll find Royal Gorge Bridge and Park.

 Also, you can check out the Historic Arkansas Riverwalk, a peaceful place for a walk to stretch your legs, or you can opt to take a boat tour to learn about the history of the Arkansas River and this region of Colorado.